-(2) For purposes of the ownership guidelines and this summary, holdings are valued at the greater of market value (based on the closing price of the Common Shares on the TSX on March 29, 2018 of \$0.43 per share) and actual acquisition cost.
-In the case of Common Shares acquired in substitution or exchange for predecessor securities of Lone Pine or Arsenal, acquisition cost is based on the 5-day volume weighted average trading price of the Common Shares at the time.
+(2) For purposes of the ownership guidelines and this summary, Options, RSUs and PSUs are valued at the greater of fair value on March 31, 2019 and fair value on the grant date of the awards, while Common Shares are valued at the greater of market value (based on the closing price of the Common Shares on the TSX on March 31, 2019 of \$0.17 per share) and actual acquisition costs.
+In the case of Common Shares acquired in substitution or exchange for predecessor securities of Lone Pine, Arsenal or Marquee, acquisition cost is based on the 5-day volume weighted average trading price of the Common Shares at the time.
+Fair value of Options, RSUs and PSUs are computed in accordance with IFRS 2.
+Prairie Provident uses IFRS 2 as its methodology for computing the grant date fair value for purposes of consistency with its financial statements.
+The Company estimates the fair value of Options using the Black-Scholes option pricing model.
+The Company calculates the fair value of RSUs and PSUs using the 1-day VWAP on the valuation date.